DisCoTec/discotec.github.io/2019/programme.md

 Roberto Guanciale <br/>
 *DiRPOMS: automatic checker of Distributed Realizability of POMSets*

-Guillermina Cledou, Jose Proenca, Bernhard Sputh and Eric Verhulst <br/>
+Guillermina Cledou, Jose Proença, Bernhard Sputh and Eric Verhulst <br/>
 *Coordination of tasks on a Real-Time OS*